-In this age, it is likely that many of your personal finance tasks are made online.
+In this age, many of your financial tasks are likely made online.
 You will need to ensure that all access to these online services is as secure as possible.
 Security is an essential defensive weapon.
 You should view it as your armor!

 If your broker account is compromised and you end up losing a lot of money, this could seriously affect your path to financial freedom.
 The same is true if someone spends a lot of money on your credit card.
-It is very important to be serious about security.
+It is imperative to be serious about security.

 Another thing that you need to secure is your phone!
-It is likely that you can access your financial accounts from your phone.
-Therefore, it is essential that you secure it!
+You can likely access your financial accounts from your phone.
+Therefore, you must secure it!
 And this is even truer if you use your phone as a two-factor device.
 You should use a code, as long as you can, instead of a pattern.
 And you should make sure your phone locks automatically after some time.

 9. Credit Cards

 Credit Cards are often considered a bad thing by many.
-And it is true that if they are misused, they can greatly slow down your personal finances!
+And it is true that if they are misused, they can significantly slow down your finances!
 However, if they are used correctly, they can serve you well.

 The most important things are to avoid any credit cards with an annual fee.
 You only need to consider free credit cards.
 This will save you money every year.

 Then, you will need to take the credit card that will bring the most returns to you.
-This can be in the form of pure money cash back.
-Or this can be in the forms of coupons that can save you some money on things you would purchase anyway.
+This can be in the form of pure money cashback.
+Or this can be in the form of coupons that can save you some money on things you would purchase anyway.

 You will also probably need a travel card to save money on foreign exchange currencies.
 Most banks will charge between 1.5% and 2.5% on each transaction that you do in another currency than yours!
 You can eliminate all these fees with a travel card.
 This can save you a lot of money if you travel a lot or purchase things online in other countries.

-Your credit cards are smaller weapons, like small daggers.
-But you can use them several of them to make a large impact!
+Your credit cards are smaller weapons, like little daggers.
+But you can use them several of them to make an enormous impact!
 You will need all the weapons you can get to become financially independent.

 Financially Independent Retire Early

-These 9 weapons are the most essential tools you should be using in your journey to Financial Freedom.
-You do not have to use all of them of course.
+These nine weapons are essential tools you should be using in your journey to Financial Freedom.
+You do not have to use all of them, of course.
 But you should know that they are here for your usage.
 And the more you are wielding, the faster you can reach Financial Independence!

 You should use as many of these weapons as you can.
 But you should also learn how to master them.
-Sometimes, a very strong weapon can overpower several other weaker weapons.
-And in some case, you can improve your weapons yourself.
-And since every journey toward Financial Independence is different, you can even make up your own weapons!
+Sometimes, a powerful weapon can overpower several other weaker weapons.
+And in some cases, you can improve your weapons yourself.
+And since every journey toward Financial Independence is different, you can even make up your weapons!